radvc/hello_crush/README.md

 ## Usage

-In order to greet your crush a sweet message:
+To greet your crush a sweet message:

 ```ruby
 HelloCrush::Say.new('Liza').greet